 - Calculate the most efficient path for a vehicle to negotiate a given test maneuver

-- Comprehend the subtle effects that vehicle positioning has on vehicle speed
+- Comprehend the effects that test protocol can have on vehicle dynamics

 - Predict what response characteristics can be influenced by vehicle state